Zephyr Mortgages Conveyancing Panel Information

 Read More

 I rarely receive a copy of a valuation from a lender these days.
-Do my Zephyr Mortgages conveyancing panel obligations extend to checking the valuation details where I am acting on a purchase with Zephyr Mortgages as the lender?
+Does the extent of my Zephyr Mortgages conveyancing panel obligations extend to checking the valuation details where I am acting on a purchase with Zephyr Mortgages as the lender?

-Our practice is on the Zephyr Mortgages conveyancing panel and scheduled to complete a purchase within the next few weeks.
-I can not locate a Legal Charge for the client to execute.
-Who do I contact at Zephyr Mortgages to obtain duplicate documents?
+I am on the Zephyr Mortgages conveyancing panel and due to complete a remortgage within the next week.
+My papers do not include a Mortgage Deed for the client to sign.
+Who do I contact at Zephyr Mortgages to get a duplicate Deed?

 Find a Lawyer on the Zephyr Mortgages Conveyancing Panel